 Learn more from us about each parent’s rights to custody

-To understand more about the role gender plays in child custody cases, call Silverman & Silverman, Attorneys at Law, at 760-512-3251 or online to schedule your free initial phone consultation.
+To understand more about the role gender plays in child-custody cases, call Silverman Family Law, APC, at 760-512-3251 or contact us online to schedule your free, initial phone consultation.
 Sunday appointments are available.